 This report provides an update on property activity since the last Annual Property Report to Resources and Governance Scrutiny Committee in November 2019.
-It reviews activity across the Development Team, including the Investment Estate; and the Operational Estate.
-The report includes an update on the specific areas requested in the Scrutiny Committee's work programme, including: an update on the Council's commercial estate, including Central Retail Park; Future plans and performance of the investment estate in relation to potential income generation; Estates rationalisation and work on reviewing the Council's operational estate; the Zero carbon agenda and future developments within the capital strategy.
+The report is an updated version of a report that was prepared for the 9 March 2021 meeting and provides further information on activity across the Development Team and Investment Estate and the Operational Estate up to the current date.
+The report also includes an update on the specific areas requested in the Scrutiny Committee's work programme, including Central Retail Park; future plans and performance of the investment estate in relation to potential income generation; estates rationalisation and work on reviewing the Council's operational estate; the Zero carbon agenda and future developments within the Capital Strategy.